Immigration updates

 You should apply for a study permit extension as soon as you receive your letter of acceptance from UBC.
 If you are in Canada, you must apply before your study permit becomes invalid.

-Your study permit becomes invalid in one of two ways, whichever comes first:
+Your study permit becomes invalid in one of three ways, whichever comes first:

-• 90 days after receiving written confirmation of your high school completion (even if your study permit has not expired), or
+- 90 days after receiving written confirmation of your high school completion (even if your study permit has not expired)

 Learn about the differences between applying inside or outside Canada and be sure to review our travelling to Canada guide.